 Get Mental Health Tips Sent to Your Phone!

 Fatigue is a long-lasting lack of energy or motivation.

 It’s common to feel tired after not getting enough sleep, but fatigue is something more serious.
 It can last weeks or longer.
-In addition to feeling tired, you may not have interest or energy to perform tasks.
+In addition to feeling tired, you may not have the interest or energy to perform tasks.

 The causes of fatigue include: